-Michaele Weissman is a free-lance journalist and the author of three books.
+Michaele Weissman is a much published free-lance journalist and the author of three books.
 She writes about food, families, small business and American culture.
-Her work appears in many online and print publications including the New York Times, The Washington Post, The Wall Street Journal, Fortune and salon.com.
+A skilled storyteller –New York Magazine called her book about specialty coffee “the best kind of food and travel writing”—she excels at finding the story hidden in a forest of facts.
+Her work has appeared in scores of online and print publications including The New York Times, The Washington Post, The Wall Street Journal, Forbes, Saveur and salon.com.

 She is currently working on a book about rye bread called “The Rye Bread Marriage.”

-An accomplished home cook, Michaele is the stepmother of two daughters and birth mother of one son, all of whom cook, two of whom own restaurants.
-She is married to John Melngailis, a professor of electrical engineering, who co-owns a small company that markets authentic Latvian rye .
+An accomplished home cook, Weissman is the stepmother of two daughters and birth mother of one son, all of whom cook, two of whom own restaurants.
+She is married to John Melngailis, a professor of electrical engineering, who co-owns a small company that markets authentic Latvian rye bread.
 She lives, writes and cooks in

 Chevy Chase, Maryland.